hughobrien/psu-constitution/README.md

 44. For a paper election: a voting paper will be issued to each voter, which shall bear the union stamp and votes will be cast in sealed ballot boxes.
 Ballot papers shall bear the name of each candidate and the office being contested.
 There will be a facility for reopening nominations.

 45. For an electronic election: an electronic ballot (or e-ballot) will be issued to each voter.
 The election site shall be considered verification by the union of the ballot paper in the absence of the Union stamp.
 Votes will be cast by the voter and electronically added to the count.
-The e-ballot should, at least bear the name of each candidate and the office being contested, the candidate will have the provision to submit additional election material as outlined in the rules and regulations set down by the Electoral & Referendum Board.
+The e-ballot should, at least bear the name of each candidate and the office being contested, the candidate will have the provision to submit additional election material as outlined in the rules and regulations set down by the Electoral and Referendum Board.
 There will be a facility for reopening nominations.

-46. The Electoral & Referendum Board will decide if there is a need for an electronic or paper ballot.
+46. The Electoral and Referendum Board will decide if there is a need for an electronic or paper ballot.

 47. Polling stations shall be situated in areas giving greatest convenience to members and shall open between 7am and 11am and shall close between 7pm and 9pm, having remained open for a duration of at least ten hours.